Home » Water Quality » Contaminants » 4 Reasons for Yellow Well Water & How to Get Rid of It

 Step 2: Choose a Treatment Solution Based on Your Test Results

-If corroded or rusty pipes are the cause of your yellow water, the only way to fix the problem is to replace the pipes.
-You need to get a qualified professional to ensure it’s done correctly.
+If rusty, old pipes are the cause of your yellow water, you’ll need to replace them.
+Although this can be costly, it’s the most effective solution.
+Make sure to hire a qualified professional to ensure the job is done correctly.

 When the tannin levels are too high, their removal may also require a more advanced filtration such as RO systems.
 However, if that’s the case, it’s better to seek professional advice.

-Luckily, most states in America, like Minnesota, run their own well treatment programs and have responsive and easy to contact professional personnel.
-So, make sure to contact the concerned authorities in your state before executing the iron bacteria removal process.
+Luckily, most states in the U.S. run their own well treatment programs and have responsive and easy-to-contact professional personnel.
+So, make sure to contact the concerned authorities in your state before executing the iron-bacteria removal process.

-Fortunately, we have an article on the most powerful RO systems that can get rid of yellow well water contamination.
-So, don’t forget to check it out.
+Fortunately, there are many powerful RO systems that can get rid of yellow well water contamination.
+They’re all reliable and tested by well owners.

 Activated carbon filters are another option for removing tannins, iron, and bacteria from water.
 These filters work by adsorbing the contaminants onto the surface of the filter media.

-The activated carbon filters will need to be replaced regularly, depending on the level of contamination in your water.
-However, they’re a good alternative to RO systems.
+Activated carbon filters need to be replaced regularly, depending on the level of contamination in your water.
+However, they’re a great alternative to RO systems.

-However, it’s important to note that chlorination can cause problems with the taste and smell of your water.
-Therefore, it’s best to read our article on how to remove chlorine once it does its job.
+However, it’s important to note that chlorination can affect the taste and smell of your water.
+Therefore, after chlorination, you might need another filter to remove any residual chlorine.

-Step 3: Step 3: Re-test Your Well Water After Treatment
+Step 3: Re-Test Your Well Water After Treatment

-After selecting and implementing treatment, it’s important to run another test.
-It’ll help you ensure that the treatment has indeed been effective and that your well water is safe to drink.
+Once you’ve treated your well water, the next important step is to re-test it.
+This will help you ensure that the treatment was effective and your water is now safe to drink.

-The rain might have picked up some minerals from the soil and put them into your water.
-This is a common problem in areas with high mineral content underground.
+Yellow water after rain is often due to surface runoff that picks up minerals and deposits them into your well.
+This is common in areas with high mineral content in the soil.

 Again, a test is required to estimate the level of minerals that have made their way into your well.
-After the test, RO, activated carbon filters, or a whole house filtration system might be used to neutralize them.
+After the test, a reverse osmosis system, activated carbon filters, or a whole-house filtration system can be used to neutralize them.

 So, it’s essential to call and ask professionals for a test as soon as possible.

-The best way to get an accurate estimate is to consult a water treatment professional.
-They will be able to assess your specific situation and recommend the appropriate treatment solution.
+For an accurate estimate, consult a water treatment professional who can assess your specific situation and recommend an appropriate treatment solution.

-Again, it depends on the cause of the problem.
-If the culprit is minerals, the yellow color should disappear within a few days.
+The time it takes to clear yellow water depends on the cause.
+If minerals are the issue, the yellow color should disappear within a few days after treatment.

-However, if iron bacteria is to blame, it could take several weeks or longer to resolve the problem.
+However, if iron bacteria is to blame, it might take several weeks or longer to resolve the problem.
+Consistent use of a water treatment system helps prevent the issue from recurring.

-Yellow water not caused by surface runoff or iron bacteria is safe to drink.
-However, we don’t recommend drinking it, at least not before proper testing.
+Yellow water that is not caused by surface runoff or iron bacteria is safe to drink.
+However, it’s best not to consume it until proper testing is done.

-Although it may seem counter-intuitive, bathing in yellow water from the well doesn’t present a health risk.
-However, long-term exposure to high mineral content could cause itchiness and dryness of your body.
+Although it may seem counter-intuitive, bathing in yellow well water doesn't pose a health risk.
+However, long-term exposure to high mineral content could cause itchiness and dry skin.

-Especially considering that the unfiltered and unsoftened well water is mostly hard water, it can lead to skin and hair problems.
+Unfiltered well water is mostly hard water, which can lead to skin and hair problems.
 Moreover, it can shorten the lifespan of home and kitchen appliances.

 The sediment in it can also damage your plumbing if allowed to build up.
-So, although it doesn’t present an immediate health risk, it’s best to avoid bathing, dish-washing, or doing laundry with it and get a water softener at the first opportunity.
+So, it’s best to avoid yellow water for bathing, dishwashing, or laundry.
+Consider installing a water softener or filter system to remedy this.

-Minerals can build up overnight and cause the water to appear yellow when you first turn on the tap in the morning.
-A water softener can resolve this problem.
+Minerals can build up in your water overnight, causing it to appear yellow when you first turn on the tap in the morning.

 Conclusion